SamuelDataE/API_StockMarketData/00-Alpha_Vantage/README.md

 ### General information
 This folder is about [Alpha Vantage](https://www.alphavantage.co/#page-top).
-This is the market data provider used for all three methods.
+In all three methods, the data source is Alpha Vantage.
+In principle, however, this data provider can simply be changed - the principle works the same with most API providers.

 Relevant files in this folder: